Brandon Green

-Brandon Green (born September 5, 1980) is a former American football defensive end.
-He was selected out of Rice University by the Jacksonville Jaguars as the 3rd pick of the 6th round of the 2003 NFL Draft.
+Brandon Green (born September 5, 1980) is an American former professional football defensive end.
+He was selected out of Rice University by the Jacksonville Jaguars as the 3rd pick of the 6th round of the 2003 NFL draft.

-Early years
+Early life

 Green was a four-year starter at Industrial High School in Vanderbilt, Texas.
 As a senior, earned first-team Class 3A all-state, all-district, and All-county honors at tight end.
 Also made 43 tackles and forced three fumbles.
 Was a two-year captain and helped team to a 41–5 record in four years, capturing three district titles.